-Customers often ponder upon picking from Xero vs Odoo integration when they visit Magenest’s online store.
+Customers often ponder upon picking out from Xero vs Odoo integration when they visit Magenest’s online store.
 Nonetheless, we believe that both Xero and Odoo are amazing accounting platforms.
 Sometimes, the question we advise customers to ask is not about which is better than which, but about which is more suitable for their businesses.
-This is not just limited to choosing the right accounting software extension, but also to all kinds of extensions.

 Xero vs Odoo: A Brief Overview

-In general, if we look at numbers, we can see clearly see how Odoo’s number of customers nearly triples that of Xero’s subscribers (Over 2 million vs just 700,000).
+In general, if we look at numbers, we can clearly see the number of subscribers of Odoo nearly triples that one of Xero (Over 2 million vs just 700,000).
 Not only that, Odoo’s total number of apps makes Xero’s number of add-ons modestly disappointing (7,300 apps vs 400+ add-ons).
 But Xero has an edge in terms of partners.
-Despite not being an open source software like Odoo, Xero’s 16,000 partners are still a testament to the platform’s popularity.
-In contrast, Odoo has just merely 730 partners even though it is utilized in over 120 countries.
+Xero’s 16,000 partners are still a testament to its popularity.
+In contrast, Odoo, being an open source software and utilized in over 120 countries, has just merely 730 partners.

 As mentioned previously, Odoo is an open source software.
 In contrast, the developers of Xero decided that it should only be available through SaaS (software as a service) offer.
 In scope, we can also observe that Odoo offers more than just accounting like Xero.
 Odoo’s large user base is also the result of its array of applications, in addition to its open source nature.
 You can view Odoo as something like an Apple iMac: All-in-one, covers everything from website/e-Commerce, billing, accounting, manufacturing, warehouse to and project management, and inventory.
 Meanwhile, Xero resembles an IBM supercomputer intended to run a specific purpose, in this case, strictly accounting.